-Accessing benefits and funding for a person with vision impairment can be complex and time consuming and will vary from person to person.
+Accessing benefits and funding for a person who is legally blind can be complex and time consuming and will vary from person to person.

+This is one of the most common questions we are asked.
 Eligibility for benefits and funding are dependent on individual circumstances and we are unable to give specific advice or process applications.
-Contact Centrelink to discuss your personal situation and eligibility.
+Please contact Centrelink to discuss your personal situation and eligibility.

 There are currently four options for funding of VisAbility services, depending on your individual situation: